-Garden Grove, CA. The Orange County Mosquito and Vector Control District (OCMVCD) will be conducting a Wide Area Larvicide Spray (WALS) treatment in conjunction with an Ultra-Low Volume (ULV) adulticide treatment to address the increase in mosquito abundance and risk of mosquito-borne disease in the City of La Habra.
-The ULV adulticide application will target the flying adult mosquitoes that are infected with WNV and reduce the risk of WNV infection in people.
+Garden Grove, CA. The Orange County Mosquito and Vector Control District (OCMVCD) will be conducting a Wide Area Larvicide Spray (WALS) treatment to address the mosquito abundance in the City of La Habra.
 The larvicide application will target cryptic water sources and prevent the immature mosquitoes from developing into adult mosquitoes.
+La Habra has historically had high West Nile virus activity and higher than average numbers of mosquitoes.

-The WALS and ULV applications will be conducted Thursday, September 10th between the hours of 10pm-5am in the City of La Habra.
-The new WALS treatment being applied will use a product called VectoBac® WDG, which contains Bacillus thuringiensis israelensis (Bti), an OMRI rated naturally occurring bacterium.
-Bti has no toxicity to people and pets and is certified for treatment of organic crops.
+The WALS applications will be conducted Wednesday, June 30th between the hours of 10pm - 5am in the City of La Habra.
+Applications will occur throughout the summer into October.
+The WALS treatment being applied will use a product called VectoBac® WDG, which contains Bacillus thuringiensis israelensis (Bti), an OMRI rated naturally occurring bacterium.
+Bti has no toxicity to people and pets and is certified for the treatment of organic crops.
 The application will not harm the finishes on cars or homes.